 3. Internet services

 As SurveyCTO is historically a mobile-first data collection platform, optimized for offline data collection, you'll have no problem capturing answers on a mobile device during a phone call without an internet connection.
-However, your team will need to connect to the internet to submit filled forms, and in the most ideal case, to publish form data to a call tracking system (which we encourage).
+If you don't have the advanced offline features enabled, your team will need to connect to the internet to submit filled forms, and in the most ideal case, to publish form data to a call tracking system (which we encourage).

 |For more on call tracking, see the sample workflow guide to learn how enumerators can help track contact attempts inside the SurveyCTO system, and see our guide to monitoring CATI projects.|